sahilrajput03/pwa-to-apk-using-twa/README.md

 bubblewrap init --manifest https://chetanmishra8660.github.io/manifest.json

 #####
-# 1. For JAVA SDK you may supply path as I have concluded using some commands below but, for `androidtools` you must allow  bubblewrpa to install on its own.
+# 1. For JAVA SDK you may supply path as I have concluded using some commands below but, for `androidtools` you must allow
+# bubblewrap to install on its own.
 THATS IMPORTANT OTHERWISE bubblewrap build command won't work at all.
 # ^^ src: https://github.com/GoogleChromeLabs/bubblewrap/issues/606

 # 2. Finding path of JDK path: